unfiltered/unfiltered/README.markdown

 ## Plans

 Plans assign an Intent to particular request and response bindings.
-For example, the trait `unfiltered.filter.Plan` defines a `javax.servlet.Filter` from the Intent returned by its `intent` method.
+For example, the trait `unfiltered.filter.Plan` defines a `javax.servlet.Filter` that delegates to its`intent` method.
 The class `unfiltered.netty.Plan` defines a channel handler similarly.
 A future Plan trait might define a Servlet.
 Plan is a convention (and not currently a common interface) to apply an Intent to any request handling framework.

 ## Request Extractors